-15. Insert the air filter element into the air filter case, and then tighten the wing bolt.
+- 15. Insert the air filter element into the air filter case, and then tighten the wing bolt.
 NOTICE: Make sure that the air filter element is properly seated in the air filter case.
 Never operate the engine with the air filter element removed.
-This will allow unfiltered air to enter the engine, causing rapid engine wear and possible engine damage.
-Additionally, operation without the air filter element will affect the fuel injection system with subsequent poor performance and possible engine overheating.
-[ECB00762]
+Doing so would allow unfiltered air to enter the engine, causing rapid engine wear and possible engine damage.
+Additionally, the fuel injection system would be affected resulting in poor engine performance and possible overheating.
+[ECB00763] - Install the air filter case cover by hooking the holders onto the air filter case.

-- Install the air filter case cover by hooking the holders onto the air filter case. - 17.
-Install the seat.
+17. Install the seat.